The Pod is an impressive coal mining hike in Crowsnest Pass, Alberta, Canada.

 Arrival at the 'Pod' provides spectacular views of surrounding mountains from Waterton Lakes National Park in the south to Kananaskis Country in the north, and British Columbia to the west.
 The Livingston Range blocks views to the prairies.

 The number 2 seam is huge.
 Scattered mining debris is still in evidence, however it has been largely vandalized over the years and reduced to piles of shattered lumber.
 The rock face and remaining coal deposits provide clear proof of the powerful forces of nature.
 Rock and coal layers are bent at extreme angles and layers of coal are folded over one another.
-The summit is within easy reach but the breeze makes a case to be satisfied with discovering and exploring this old mining site.
+The summit is within easy reach but the strong breeze makes a case to be satisfied with shelter while discovering and exploring this old mining site.

 Propping up the camera to capture a self-portrait gives scale to the 'Pod' which is an impressive geological feature.

 Photography is a challenge in the gusting wind.
 Occasionally, just standing up requires the need to brace and lean into the wind.
 The return to the car is achieved by hiking on ridge alternatives.
-This hiking day has been a relatively low effort, high reward day to observe unique geological features and phenomenal scenery combined with a 10 year supply of fresh air.
+This hiking day has been a relatively low effort, high reward day to observe unique geological features and phenomenal scenery combined with a ten year supply of fresh air.